 And if you’ve got a lot of extra tomatoes, you can always use your own Homemade Salsa or Roasted Tomato Salsa.

-How to Cook in Instant Pot
+How to Cook Mexican Rice in the Instant Pot?

 Stovetop Recipe

 - Stir the broth and salsa together in a medium-sized pot.
+Heat the mixture to a boil.

 - Add the rice and stir to combine.
+Return to a boil.

 - Cover with a lid, reduce heat and simmer for 20-25 minutes or until tender.